soundsfromsound/scd1-to-nicotine/README.md

 # scd1-to-nicotine

-A Python tool to extract your **SoulseekQT** buddy list and user notes from the proprietary `.scd1` binary format, and convert them into a plain-text config format so you can import easily into **Nicotine+**.
+A Python tool to extract your **SoulseekQt** buddy list and user notes from the "proprietary" `.scd1` binary format, and convert them into a plain-text config format so you can import easily into **Nicotine+**.

+**Nicotine+** has a lot of features that are not currently available in the official SoulseekQt client, including:

+- Headless mode - `nicotine --headless` runs with no GUI.
+Useful for servers, NAS boxes, or Raspberry Pi setups that share files 24/7 without a desktop
+- Plugin system - extensible via Python plugins.
+Leech Detector is built in.
+Community plugins include detailed upload statistics, REST API control, and more

 ---